section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-turicreate/index.md

 ### Modelling Algorithm

 TuriCreate supports different classification algorithms, in our case, we will use the [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression)
 We use logistic regression since our model has a binary output.
-Our output can be either be positive or a negative, to show if a person is at risk of getting diabetes or not.
+Thus, our output can be either be positive or negative to show if a person is at risk of getting diabetes or not.
-Logistic regression is also better suited for our problem since this algorithm tends to give higher accuracy and is less inclined to over-fitting.
+Logistic regression is better suited for our problem since this algorithm gives higher accuracy and is less inclined to over-fitting.

 - To use the logistic regression algorithm use the following command: